niebert/JavascriptClassCreator/README.md

 # JavascriptClassCreator

+An Extensible Software Environment for Improvement and Adaptation (ESEIA) is a web-based tool, that allows to tweak software without digging very deep into libraries and code.

+The objectiv of a ESEIA approach is, that large group of people is able to modify a software.
+An ESEIA tool like JavascriptClassCreator exports the code in a certain syntax (here HTML and Javascript), so that also deep alterations are still possible and these improvement can be added to the templates for code generation.
+The structure alterations of software done be programmers with less time or knowledge in the programming language, can be exported with the new templates.
+So structural rough alterations and improvements in the logic can be exported with the improvement ESEIA templates.
+This concept is well-known for Content Management System like Typo3, Joomla at. al., where LAYOUT and CONTENT are separated working levels.
+On technical level CSS does that for HTML layout.
+JavascriptClassCreator is a ESEIA prototype to extend this principle on the software development level, placed in between UML and grass roots programming of functions, classes, data structures, ...

+The vision for certain OpenSource projects is, that a software release *X1* has a ESEIA tool as well, that allow quick and simple alterations *X1* into *X2*.

+**(Medium Skill) Example 1:** A Web-App *X1* is regarded useful for another area of domain.
+* a pages are added to the WebApp with a few checkboxes
+* Wording is changes on pages,
+* Buttons are added or
+* simple the data structure of the submitted records to the server are altered.

+**(Low Skill) Example 2:** If the software *Y1* can be configured by a config file, the ESEIA tool can be just a web-based interface, that allows to exports the config file and has an menu driven graphical user interface (GUI) to create JSON file (e.g. create a Software Menu and the Menu items a mapper to certain call of the underlying *Y1*.
+Publishing the software with a new config file support developer in rapid alterations of new releases without diving too deep into the code.

 ## Introduction
 Web-based Javascript Class Creator that
 * allows Object Oriented JS Classes, which is not concept (i.e. OOP) JavaScript was originally designed for.